RuiFilipeCampos/MontyCarlo/README.md

 ### Speed

-Although it is a python module this package is written in a happy mix of Python, [Cython](https://cython.org/), C and C++.
+Although it is a python module this package is written in a happy mix of Python, [Cython](https://cython.org/), C++.
 A notable example of a package that also does this is [Numpy](https://github.com/numpy/numpy).
 Most of the initialization and pretty much all the programming user interface is in Python, so while setting up your simulation or handling the results of it, you'll be dealing with Python.
 However, from the moment you tell MontyCarlo to start simulating, it leaves the world of Python and starts running optimized C code.
 Each language is therefore placed strategically so that it can play to its strenghts.

 ### Fun